kbrew-dev/kbrew/README.md

 ```
 #### Raw

-You can use a URL to a operator or a RAW yaml file with type `raw`
+You can use a URL to an operator or a RAW yaml file with type `raw`

 ```
 app: